lowdrant/duckydivers2/README.md

 [codes.json](codes.json) was initially generated from the HTML of a Helldivers 2 webguide, cited in References and saved in [readcodes/](readcodes/).

 ### Customizing Keybinds
 [keybinds.json](keybinds.json) translates between arrow directions and your custom keybindings.
-If you hold `shift` to enter stratagems, and key them in using `wasd` with a delay of 100 milliseconds between button presses, your keybinds file would look like:
+If you hold `shift` to enter stratagems, and key them in using `wasd` with a delay of 200 milliseconds per button presses, your keybinds file would look like:
 ```
 {
     "CTRL": "SHIFT",